1coderookie/Kobra2Insights/docs/hardware/axes.md

 ### V-Slot Wheels
 The x-axis gantry is moving along the z-axis aluminum profile driven by the z-axis lead screws, guided by v-slot wheels.
-They run in the v-slot of the vertical z-axis rails and therefore they should sit in a perfect position.
+They run in the v-slot of the z-axis profiles and therefore they should sit in an optimal position.

 ![POM wheel](../assets/images/POM-wheel_web.jpg)